slashkudos/kudos-github/README.md

 ## Getting started

 1. Install the slashkudos app on your repository
 2. Start giving kudos!
-For example: `/kudos to @philip-gai for your first contribution! :tada:`
+For example: `/kudos to @philip-gai for your first contribution! 🎉`

 ## What kudos will be public?